sapcc/hugo-documentation-templater/README.md

 ---
 ```

+## Landing page with custom section index to jump to specific documentation sections

+Add this parameter `landingSectionIndex: true` to the `_index.md` file of the desired section.

 ## Documentation

 Just drop your documnentation well organized in folders under `content/docs/`.
 Each folder should contain a `_index.md` file containing following information: